 - 6-8 cooked fresh green asparagus spears medium size

-- 1 teaspoon very finely minced shallot or scallion
+- 1 teaspoons very finely minced shallot or scallion

 - 3-4 Tablespoons of Mayonnaise